 I was also clear, detailed and forthcoming with the police

 I related to the police exactly what Prince had told me.
 In doing so, I also told the police about the two other individuals who Prince had said committed the robbery with him, but who Prince had said had left before the murder.
 I even named those individuals.

 From that moment forward I feel quite comfortable in stating that the police, of their own volition, probably focused their attentions on Prince as the primary suspect.
 Why wouldn’t they?

 There goes the turnip truck

-While I might be just an ole country boy at heart, and while I may have come into town on a truck, it wasn’t recently, I didn’t fall off of that truck, and it wasn’t a turnip truck, so I’m pretty sure that what Madam Justice was stating was that my testimony would have been more credible to her had I violated the law by lying to the police, thereby sending them on a wild goose chase.
+I might be just an ole country boy at heart, and I may have come into town on a truck.
+However, it wasn’t recently, I didn’t fall off of that truck, and it wasn’t a turnip truck.
+So I’m pretty sure that what Madam Justice was stating was that my testimony would have been more credible to her had I violated the law by lying to the police, thereby sending them on a wild goose chase.

-The last time I heard such claptrap from an intelligent individual, George Bush was standing on an aircraft carrier in front of a sign that read, “Mission Accomplished.”
+The last time I heard such claptrap from a supposedly intelligent individual, George Bush was standing on an aircraft carrier in front of a sign that read, “Mission Accomplished.”
 Later editions of that photo op picture were computer altered to remove the sign.
-I am delighted that Madam Justice can’t use a similar process to cover her blunders, for they are a well documented part of a public record.
+I am delighted that Madam Justice can’t use a similar process to cover her blunders here.
+They are a well documented part of a public record.